Mamidipudi Venkatarangaiya Foundation: Enrolling children into schools

 The MV Foundation uses a variety and combination of strategies to enroll children into schools and into classes appropriate to their age.
 One of the strategies is the MVF Bridge Camp.
 These are residential camps in which children spend between three and eighteen months depending on their need.

 The camp enables children to catch up on missed education and serves as an adjustment period for both child and family.
 They are given opportunities to interact with peers of their own age and get accustomed to the new lifestyle at their own pace.
-Parents meanwhile adapt to the changes in their child and their role as parents of a student.
+Meanwhile, parents adapt to the changes in their child and their role as parents of a student.

 Challenges of enrolling children into schools

 One key concern related to the residential bridge camps is the use of residential bridge camp.
 There are worries that there might be the risks of a place where children’s rights are being abused rather than respected.
 Furthermore, concerns regarding separation of children from their own families and their cultural identity are also being raised.